 1960 M.A. from The Athenaeum of Ohio

-2014 Adjunct Professor of Theology, Lourdes University, Sylvania, Ohio
+2014 to present Adjunct Professor of Theology, Lourdes University, Sylvania, Ohio

 1988-2006 Summer Lecturer, Graduate Theology Program, University of Notre Dame